General Questions about WAEPA

 As long as the premiums are paid on time, can WAEPA cancel the policy for any reason?

-No. Other then non payment, the only other possible way for your coverage to be canceled is by either officially requesting termination or by reaching the age of 85; end of the coverage term.
+No. Other then non payment, or the cancellation of WAEPA's group master policy, the only other possible way for your coverage to be cancelled is by you officially requesting termination or by you reaching the age of 85; end of the coverage term.

 Once initially accepted by the plan, can WAEPA at any time require a physical examination to either continue to the plan to keep current benefits?